 Ideally, the creditor will immediately negotiate with you, and you'll work something out.
 Unfortunately, that's rare.
 It's more likely that the creditor will only take the debt back if you negotiate with the collection agency, establish a repayment plan, and make two or three payments under the plan.
 If this happens, the creditor might eventually give you a new line of credit, helping you rebuild your credit.

 If the creditor does agree to negotiate with you, make sure it owns the debt.
 If the collection agency bought the debt from the creditor (rather than the creditor just assigning the debt to the agency for collection), the agency owns the debt.
 If you negotiate with and make payments to the creditor, the collector may refuse to credit you for those payments.

-Put in writing any agreement you reach with the creditor—preferably, in a letter from the creditor to you, although a letter from you to the creditor confirming the agreement and asking the creditor to correct any errors is better than nothing.
+Put any agreement you reach with the creditor in writing—preferably, in a letter from the creditor to you, although a letter from you to the creditor confirming the agreement and asking the creditor to correct any errors is better than nothing.
 Part of the written agreement should be an acknowledgement by the creditor that it owns the debt.
 Send a copy of the letter to the collector.

 If you need help dealing with a creditor or debt collector, or would prefer someone else handle your debt negotiations, consider talking to a debt settlement lawyer.

 Need a lawyer?
 Start here.